Released a downloader that retrieves execution data using exchange APIs

 Summary

-To simplify the first step of backtesting, which is obtaining trade data, I made a common process into a library.
+To simplify the first step of backtesting, which is retrieving trading data, I made common processes into a library.

-By layering the processing, I made it easy to extend and environment-dependent processing.
+Also, by separating layers, I made it easy to extend and handle environment-dependent processes.